In this article, we will discuss what is diabetes diet and its dietary guidelines.

 TYPE 1 (IDDM- INSULIN DEPENDENT DIABETES MELLITUS) occurs at a younger age due to the inability of the pancreas to produce an adequate amount of insulin.

-TYPE 2 (NIDDM- INSULIN DEPENDENT DIABETES MELLITUS) occurs usually in adults due to impaired action of insulin by the pancreas.
+TYPE 2 (NIDDM- INSULIN DEPENDENT DIABETES MELLITUS) occurs usually in adults due to the impaired action of insulin by the pancreas.

 TYPE 3 MRDM (MALNUTRITION RELATED DIABETES MELLITUS) As by name it is related to malnutrition, usually occurs in young people between 15-30 years.